Psalm 148 – Let Heaven and Earth Praise the LORD

 c.
 Mountains and all hills: Everything on the land, both fixed and moving – including all the animals of the land – should give praise to the LORD.

-ii.
-“Those are worse than beasts who do not praise our God.
-More than brutish are those who are wilfully dumb concerning their Maker.”
+i.
+Beasts: “Those are worse than beasts who do not praise our God.
+More than brutish are those who are wilfully silent concerning their Maker.”
 (Spurgeon)

 d.
-Kings of the earth and all peoples: Yahweh’s praise should extend to those who are made in His image.
+Kings of the earth and all peoples: Yahweh’s praise should be proclaimed by all who are made in His image.
 All humanity – kings, princes, judges, young and old – all owe praise to the God who made them and sustains them.

 i.
-“After the whole creation hath been called upon to praise Jehovah; man, for whom the whole was made; man, the last and more perfect work of God; man, that hath been since redeemed by the blood of the Son of God incarnate, is exhorted to join and fill up the universal chorus of heaven and earth, as being connected with both worlds, that which not is, and that which is to come.”
+“After the whole creation hath been called upon to praise Jehovah; man, for whom the whole was made; man, the last and more perfect work of God; man, that hath been since redeemed by the blood of the Son of God incarnate, is exhorted to join and fill up the universal chorus of heaven and earth.”
 (Horne)

 ii.
 “The young man’s strong bass, the maiden’s clear alto, the old man’s quavering notes, the child’s fresh treble, should blend in the song.”
 (Maclaren)

 iii.
 That all men and women will one day praise the LORD is certain: That at the name of Jesus every knee should bow, of those in heaven, and of those on earth, and of those under the earth, and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.
 (Philippians 2:10-11)

 2. (13-14) Reasons why the earth should praise the LORD.

 Let them praise the name of the LORD,

 His glory is above the earth and heaven.